 Office of Sustainability

 McMaster created the Office of Sustainability in 2009.
 The development of this office was led by Kate Whalen.
 The mission of the Office was ‘to shape the minds and values of a new generation of leaders by integrating an environmentally, socially, and economically sustainable consciousness into all aspects of the University life cycle’,.
 Within its inaugural year, the Office fostered connection among groups and departments on campus to implement more than 15 sustainability initiatives.
 Areas of focus for sustainability initiatives included education, energy, green space, health and wellbeing, transportation, waste, and water..
 To support sustainability-minded students in applying their formal education, the Office of Sustainability worked with Faculties and departments across campus to create 10 sustainability internship opportunities for the 2009/2010 academic year.
 Highlights of the initiatives implemented during the program’s inaugural year include: a 3D model of building energy use, an inventory of campus paper usage, and GIS mapping of campus bike racks and their corresponding usage levels.
-Taking on a minimum of ten student interns each year since the program’s implementation in 2009, as well as expanding the program to include projects that involve participation from entire classes of students, the Office of Sustainability was able to connect with over 1601 students in relating real-world sustainability initiatives to academic courses.
-Furthermore, across campus, the number of courses that have been identified by each Faculty as having a sustainable theme grew from 83 in 2010 to 165 in 2011, which might suggest an enhanced understanding of sustainability, recognition of sustainability-related academic content, and/or expansion of sustainability being taught in the curriculum.For more information on sustainability initiatives completed by the Office of Sustainability, please see: McMaster Sustainability Annual Reports
+Taking on a minimum of 10 student interns each year since the program’s implementation in 2009, as well as expanding the program to include projects that involve participation from entire classes of students, the Office of Sustainability was able to connect with over 1601 students in relating real-world sustainability initiatives to academic courses.
+Furthermore, across campus, the number of courses that had been identified by each Faculty as having a sustainable theme grew from 83 in 2010 to 165 in 2011, which might suggest an enhanced understanding of sustainability, recognition of sustainability-related academic content, and/or expansion of sustainability being taught in the curriculum.For more information on sustainability initiatives completed by the Office of Sustainability, please see: McMaster Sustainability Annual Reports

 Academic Sustainability Programs Office